SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 * STEP 3: Placement

-* Place the cells on the floorplan rows,aligned with the sites
+* Place the cells on the floorplan rows, aligned with the sites
-* Usually placement done in two Steps: Global Placement and Detailed Placement
+* Usually placement is done in two Steps: Global Placement and Detailed Placement
-* In Global Placement decide optimal position for the old cell; such position are not certainly legal so cell may overlay or go for a toss
+* In Global Placement decide the optimal position for the old cell; such positions are not certainly legal so the cell may overlay or go for a toss
-* In Detailed Placement the position obtain is minimally altered to be legal
+* In Detailed Placement the position obtained is minimally altered to be legal

 * STEP 4: Clock Tree Synthesis(CLock Routing)

-* Create a clock distributed network
+* Create a clock-distributed network
 * To deliver the clock to all sequential element flipflop
 * With minimum clock Skew
 * And in a good shape as Tree(H,X,etc)